Skip to main content

 Val d'Isère ski area

-Val d'Isère has to be one of the most beautiful French ski resorts, nestled in a valley at the foot of the mountains with its chocolate box chalets and hotels, spread between the central town and its outlying villages.
+One of the most beautiful French ski resorts, nestled in a valley at the foot of the mountains with its chocolate box chalets and hotels, spread between the central town and its outlying villages.
 It remains a firm favourite with both British and French holidaymakers, many who come here year on year, to take advantage of some of the best skiing and snowboarding in the world.

 The three areas to know are: